laurieroy/vue-build-a-bot/README.md

 # build-a-bot

-This project was build following a [tutorial](https://www.pluralsight.com/courses/vuejs-fundamentals) by Jim Cooper on Pluralsight.
+This project was buildt following a [tutorial](https://www.pluralsight.com/courses/vuejs-fundamentals) by Jim Cooper on Pluralsight.
 It demonstrates many of Vue2's capabilities.

 ### Clone Repo to test locally
 ```